rayokota/hgraphdb/README.md

 		// get persons named John
 		Iterator<Vertex> it = graph.allVertices("person", "name", "John");
 		...
-		// get persons first known betwen 2007-01-01 (inclusive) and 2008-01-01 (exclusive) Iterator<Edge> it = v1.edges(Direction.OUT, "knows", "since",
+		// get persons first known by John between 2007-01-01 (inclusive) and 2008-01-01 (exclusive) Iterator<Edge> it = johnV.edges(Direction.OUT, "knows", "since",
 			LocalDate.parse("2007-01-01"), LocalDate.parse("2008-01-01"));

+Note that the indices support range queries, where the start of the range is inclusive and the end of the range is exclusive.

 ## Using the Gremlin Shell

-One advantage of providing a TinkerPop layer to HBase is the abundance of tools that suddenly become available, including the Gremlin DSL and the Gremlin shell.
-To use the Gremlin shell, the following commands can be used.
+One benefit of having a TinkerPop layer to HBase is that a number of graph-related tools become available, which are all part of the TinkerPop ecosystem.
+These tools include the Gremlin DSL and the Gremlin shell.
+To use HGraphDB in the Gremlin shell, run the following commands:

                  \,,,/
                  (o o)